lyroyce/d3x/README.md

 - Chart Type

-    **NOTE**: Chart Type API has to be called at the end of the method chain.
+    Please note that Chart Type API has to be called at the end of the method chain.

     - **hbar()**

-        Render a horizontal bar chart.
+        Renders a horizontal bar chart.

     - **vbar()**

-        Render a vertical bar chart.
+        Renders a vertical bar chart.

     - **line()**

-        Render a line chart.
+        Renders a line chart.